 In other words, if you feel you have to carry a .45 caliber round because that is the only one that will produce enough stopping power, please do some research on ballistics.
 All credible sources will point to shot placement and not caliber as the deciding factor on the ability for a handgun round to deter a threat.

 On a side note, .22LR ammunition historically has not been favorable for personal defense.
 It isn't that it can't stop an attacker, but it has been shown to take far more shots to have an effect on the attacker.
+The .22LR also does not consistently penetrate deep enough to be considered appropriate for self-defense.

-Another consideration when choosing caliber, is the cost of ammo.
-Ammunition prices vary based on caliber, and hopefully you will be routinely training with this firearm.
+Another consideration when choosing caliber is the cost of ammo.
+Ammunition prices vary based on caliber, and hopefully, you will be routinely training with this firearm.
 If the cost or availability of your training ammunition prohibits you from training, this can be a serious issue.

 Some guns require premium ammunition to function correctly.
 Just like a car that only runs on premium gas, this can be an ongoing hidden cost that you should be aware of when making your decision.